 In motionlessness (nishcalitatve), living freedom (jiivanmukti), The prison walls, even the memory that they were ever there, has dissolved.
 From beginning to end, from the first attempt to learn Sanskrit to the direct experience of the meaning of its ancient words of truth and power, Sanskrit generates and establishes an entirely different relationship with language.
 It’s the proper relationship, the true one, establishing our real unity, freedom from the bondage of the past illusions.
 It keeps us savoring the timeless enjoyment of the universe of sound, and a perfect creation.

-Article by: Vyaas (Tuck) Houston, MA
+By Vyaas Houston, MA

 Vyaas Houston is the founder and director the American Sanskrit Institute.
 After teaching Sanskrit and Yoga for more than 15 years, he discovered in 1987 a successful method for teaching Sanskrit based on the yoga model of Patanjali’s Yoga Sutras.
 His Sanskrit Training has provided thousands of people with the opportunity to discover their own unique relationship with Sanskrit.
 Vyaas Houston is the author of Sanskrit by CD and the Sanskrit Atlas 1.0, and has recorded and translated many Sanskrit classics.